 Juvenile justice is a complex issue — one that affects communities in different ways.
 Understanding this, JJIE is working to extend coverage across the country.
 The New York Metro Bureau and the Los Angeles Bureau are part of this effort.
 Each contributes in-depth reporting of national interest.

-The New York Metro Bureau is housed at the City University of New York’s Graduate School of Journalism and provides exclusive coverage for the JJIE from all five boroughs, as well as much of Connecticut and New Jersey.
+The New York Metro Bureau is housed at the Craig Newmark Graduate School of Journalism at City University of New York and provides exclusive coverage for the JJIE from all five boroughs, as well as much of Connecticut and New Jersey.

-The Los Angeles Bureau is at the University of Southern California Annenberg School for Communication and Journalism.
+The Los Angeles Bureau was formerly at the University of Southern California Annenberg School for Communication and Journalism.
 Students cover both Los Angeles and much of Southern California.